xmtp/xmtp-react-native/README.md

 ### Update the Android example app to send push notifications

+1. Checkout the `push-notifications-example` branch

-1. Add your `google-services.json` file to the `example/android/app` folder if you haven't already done it as a part of the FCM project creation process.
+2. Add your `google-services.json` file to the `example/android/app` folder if you haven't already done it as a part of the FCM project creation process.

 2. Uncomment `apply plugin: 'com.google.gms.google-services'` in the example app's `build.gradle` file.